ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

   Intra-module names (regardless of introduction), which reside at the top level of its structured namespace, and which therefore cannot be subject to the *"dot operator"* of the module system.
 The only names that used to be able to travel across module boundaries.

 Level-1 names
-  Intra-module names (regardless of introduction), that have a single component (no dots), and carry a set of `level-0 names`_, that are individually accessible by the *"dot operator"* of the module system.
+  Intra-module names (regardless of introduction), that have a single component (no dots), and carry a set of `level-0 names`_, which are individually accessible by the *"dot operator"* of the module system.
 It is these names that we propose allow travelling across module boundaries, along with their associated content.

 Higher-level names
   Intra-module names (regardless of introduction), that carry non-level-0 names accessible by the dot syntax.
 Note that while the heading section of Chapter 5 of the *Haskell 2010 Language Report* says: